jnoms/virID/README.md

 A nucleotide contaminant blast database is included with this pipeline.
 This database was generated from [Univec_ core](https://www.ncbi.nlm.nih.gov/tools/vecscreen/univec/?), which is a nonredundant list of common laboratory cloning vectors.
 I have also added some additional vectors to this database.

 ## Configure executor and resources
-**Executor:** The Nextflow executor, explained [here](https://www.nextflow.io/docs/latest/executor.html), dictates how Nextflow will run each process. virID is currently set up to use a SLURM cluster, but you can easily change this by altering the executor in nextflow.config.
+**Executor:** The Nextflow executor, explained [here](https://www.nextflow.io/docs/latest/executor.html), dictates how Nextflow will run each process. virID is currently set up to use a SLURM cluster, but you can easily change this by altering the executor in `nextflow.config`.
 Nextflow takes care of all cluster submissions and automatically parallelizes everything.
 If you are using a different cluster infrastructure, change the "executor" value from 'slurm' to the appropriate infrastructure.
-In addition, each nextflow module (in bin/modules/) contains a "beforeScript" line that dictates code to run prior to running the module.
-Here, I have added "module load gcc conda2", which loads the GCC compiler and the conda package manager in my slurm cluster.
+In addition, each nextflow module (in `bin/modules/`) contains a `beforeScript` line that dictates code to run prior to running the module.
+Here, I have added `module load gcc conda2`, which loads the GCC compiler and the conda package manager in my slurm cluster.
 If this is not relevant to you, remove this code.

 **Resources:** I have set up virID with *dynamic resources!* Each process will request a different amount of resources depending on the size of the input files.
-In addition, upon failure the process will restart with increased resources, and will restart a up to three times (configurable with the maxRetries setting in nextflow.config).
+In addition, upon failure the process will restart with increased resources, and will restart a up to three times (configurable with the `maxRetries` setting in `nextflow.config`).

 ## Inputs and parameters
-In general, all input values and parameters for this script must be entered in the nextflow.config file.
+In general, all input values and parameters for this script must be entered in the `nextflow.config` file.
+Most of the parameters are already filled out for you, but you may want to change some of them.

 #### Input and output
 **params.out_dir:** Desired output directory.
 **params.reads:** A glob detailing the location of reads to be processed through this pipeline.
 NOTE, input reads for one sample should be in one fastq.
-This script will process the fastq into an interleaved (paired) fastq and a separate unpaired fastq.
-For example, "raw_reads/*fastq" is appropriate.
+This script will process the fastq into an interleaved (paired) fastq and a separate unpaired fastq. *There should be a single fastq for each input sample.* A value of `"raw_reads/*fastq"` is an appropriate input for this parameter, and will select as input all fastq files in the directory `raw_reads`.
 Make sure to wrap in quotes!

 #### SPAdes
 **params.spades_type:** Options are 'meta', 'rna', and 'regular'.
 This specifies whether to use metaspades.py, rnaspades.py, or spades.py.